hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 The following additional items should help in the interpretation:

+* As mentioned in the terminology ({{terminology}}), the ABNF terminal values in this document define Unicode scalar values (characters) rather than their UTF-8 encoding.
+For example, the Unicode PLACE OF INTEREST SIGN (U+2318) would be defined in ABNF as %x2318.

+* Unicode CARRIAGE RETURN (U+000D, often seen escaped as "\r" in many programming languages) that exist in the input (unescaped) are ignored as if they were not in the input wherever they appear.
+  This is most important when they are found in (text or byte) string contexts (see the "unescaped" ABNF rule).
+  On some platforms, a carriage return is always added in front of a LINE FEED (U+000A, also often seen escaped as "\n" in many programming languages), but on other platforms, carriage returns are not used at line ends.
+  The intent behind ignoring unescaped carriage returns is to ensure that input generated or processed on either of these kinds of platforms will generate the same bytes in the CBOR data items created from that input.
+  (Platforms that use just a CARRIAGE RETURN to signify an end of line are no longer relevant and the files they produce are out of scope for this document.)
+  If a carriage return is needed in the CBOR data item, it can be added explicitly using the escaped form `\r`.

 * `decnumber` stands for an integer in the usual decimal notation, unless at least one of the optional parts starting with "." and "e" are present, in which case it stands for a floating point value in the